Supporting the

 Grants and Awards

-2022 AWARDS ANNOUNCED
+2024 GRANT AWARDS ANNOUNCED

 How to Become a Community Grant Sponsor or Donor: The Foundation invites the business community and philanthropic community members to become a member of the Civic Pride Sponsor Circle or to make an individual donation.
 If you would like to contribute to the Community Grant program, you may make a tax-deductible donation by credit card through this website or by sending a check, payable to WCCPF, to P.O.
 Box 31156, Walnut Creek 94598.
 Donate now!